melovv/DSO-MATLAB/README.md

 ## Toolbox

 We provide a Matlab (R) toolbox for testing purposes.
-It has controls for the most parameters, while the others must be changed in the source code.
+It has controls for several parameters, while the others must be changed in the source code.

 ![Toolbox](Toolbox.jpg)

 `Please cite:`
 de Melo, V.V. & Banzhaf, W. Neural Comput & Applic (2017). doi:10.1007/s00521-017-2881-3